Opinion: Why I feel the need to bring my Hinduism to the streets

 Perhaps we will persuade some Hindus who are influenced by Hindutva to join us on a more compassionate path against caste and Hindutva; and I hope our justice movements will find a place for them.
 Our liberation is bound up with each other.
 We all rise or fall together.

-Sunita Vishwanath is the co-founder of Hindus for Human Rights.
+Sunita Viswanath is the co-founder of Hindus for Human Rights.
 This is the text of the speech she delivered at the Dismantling Global Hindutva conference that was held from September 10-September 12.

 Respond to this article with a post